 Address: Route 112, Kancamagus Scenic Byway, Albany, New Hampshire

-7 Umbagog Lake Campground
+7. Umbagog Lake Campground

-The lakeside campground includes 27 tent or RV sites with electric and water hook-ups, 33 remote sites around the lake that are reached only by boat, and three cabins.
+The lakeside campground includes 27 tent or RV sites with electric and water hookups, 33 remote sites around the lake that are reached only by boat, and three cabins.
 You can rent canoes, kayaks, and rowboats, and the park can provide transportation to the remote sites.

 Address: 235 East Route 26, Cambridge, New Hampshire

-8 Lake Francis State Park
+10. Lake Francis State Park

-Leaving right from their campsites here, ATV riders can access 1000 miles of off-highway trails in northern New Hampshire.
+Leaving right from their campsites here, ATV riders can access 1,000 miles of off-highway trails in northern New Hampshire.
 Kayakers and canoeists can explore 200-acre Lake Francis itself, as well as the long string of Connecticut Lakes that stretch northward almost to the Canadian border.
 These are all connected by the Connecticut River, whose headwaters begin just at the border.
 A small camp store provides a surprising stock of staples and necessities.

 Address: 439 River Road, Pittsburg, New Hampshire

-9 Lost River Valley Campground
+11. Lost River Valley Campground

-The 125 riverside campsites are well spaced and screened by forest; some have RV hook-ups and there are attractive camping cabins.
+The 125 riverside campsites are well spaced and screened by forest; some have RV hookups, and there are attractive camping cabins.
 Along with basic staples and supplies, at the camp store, you can also buy ice, LP gas, and firewood.
 Reservations are not accepted between late June and Labor Day, during which period there is also a three-night minimum stay.

 Address: Route 112, North Woodstock, New Hampshire

-10 Greenfield State Park
+12. Greenfield State Park